aaronparker/evergreen/docs/issues.md

 #### Out of Date Update Feed

-Occasionally `Get-EvergreenApp -Name "CitrixWorkspaceApp` may not return the latest version of the Citrix Workspace app.
+Occasionally `Get-EvergreenApp -Name "CitrixWorkspaceApp"` may not return the latest version of the Citrix Workspace app.
 This is due to Citrix making changes to the update feed at `https://downloadplugins.citrix.com/ReceiverUpdates/Prod/catalog_win.xml` to throttle or prevent automatic rollout of the latest Workspace app.
 The only recourse is to wait until Citrix corrects the update feed to include the latest version of the Workspace app again.

 ### GhislerTotalCommander